 Even though the Contract Law provides that a patent application right shall not be licensed, in practice, it is not unusual to find patent application license contracts.
 To solve the problem, the Chinese Supreme Court construes in article 29 of its Interpretation of Contract Law, "people's courts shall not hold a contract invalid merely on the ground that the contract established by the interest parties is a license contract for a patent application right of a pending application."
-"In regard to such a patent application license contract, before the application is published, the regulations on transfer of technical secrets shall be dealt with in reference to the regulations on patent license contract; after grant, it shall be regarded as patent license contract and be regulated likewise."
+"In regard to such a patent application license contract, before the application is published, the regulations on transfer of technical secrets shall be applied; after publication but before grant, it shall be dealt with in reference to the regulations on patent license contract; after grant, it shall be regarded as patent license contract and be regulated likewise."